 Courtney Thomas, Senior at Virginia Tech

-Michael Hammond, Spokesman for Gun Owners of America
+Michael Hammond, Gun Owners of America

 Josh Sugarmann, Violence Policy Center (@VPCinfo)